EpicGamesExt/BlenderTools/docs/send2ue/preferences/export.md

 #### Export all actions

-This setting ensures that regardless of the mute values on your NLA tracks, your actions will get exported.
+This setting ensures that regardless of the mute values or the solo value (star) on your NLA tracks, your actions will get exported.
 It does this by un-muting all NLA tracks before the FBX export.

 #### Auto stash active action